 Day 1: Mti Mkubwa Camp:

 Morning transfer to the west of Mount Kilimanjaro, after completing the necessary registration formalities at Londorossi National Park Gate, we will drive through varied farmland with open views over the plains to reach the Lemosho Route road head.
 We often have our lunch in the glades before starting to walk.
-It is an easy day of walking up a small path through beautiful and lush forest.
+It is an easy day of walking up a small path through a beautiful and lush forest.
 This area has a variety of wildlife including African Buffalo.
 Stay overnight at Mti Mkubwa Camp (8,700 ft).
 It takes about 2–3 hours walking.

 Day 2: Shira One Campsite: